primiano/perfetto-docs/docs/instrumentation/tracing-sdk.md

 For most uses, track events are the most straightforward way of instrumenting apps for tracing.
-However, in some rare circumstances they are not flexible enough, e.g., when the data doesn't fit the notion of a track or is high volume enough that it need strongly typed schema to minimize the size of each event.
+However, in some rare circumstances they are not flexible enough, e.g., when the data doesn't fit the notion of a track or is high volume enough that it needs a strongly typed schema to minimize the size of each event.
 In this case, you can implement a *custom data source* for Perfetto.